LUMIVERO/C6-Citation-Style-Scripts/readme.de.md

 ## CPE Zeitschrift

-[CPE002](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CPE%20Periodical/CPE002%20Add%20the%20content%20of%20the%20Note%20field%20to%20the%20journal%20name) Add the content of the Note field to the journal name
+[CPE002](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CPE%20Periodical/CPE002%20Add%20the%20content%20of%20the%20Note%20field%20to%20the%20journal%20name) Add the content of the "Note" field to the journal name

 [CPE004](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CPE%20Periodical/CPE004%20Add%20ISSN%20to%20the%20journal%20name) Add ISSN to the journal name

-[CPE005](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CPE%20Periodical/CPE005%20Replace%20Space%20by%20Non-breaking%20Space%20in%20the%20Journal%20Name) Replace Space by Non-breaking Space in the Journal Name
+[CPE005](https://github.com/Citavi/C6-Citation-Style-Scripts/tree/master/Components/CPE%20Periodical/CPE005%20Replace%20Space%20by%20Non-breaking%20Space%20in%20the%20Journal%20Name) Replace space by non-breaking space in the journal name

 ## CPS Person